Crassula nudicaulis var. nudicaulis

 Photographer: Ivan Lätti

 The plant in picture was photographed in habitat not far from Hermanus in coastal sand.
-This is what it looks like at the end of a dry summer; the leaves show ample orange, pink, yellow or brown, while hardly any green.
-But the seed production is being achieved, the seasonal energy is consumed, welcome rest is deserved.
+This is what it looks like at the end of a dry summer.
+The leaves show ample orange, pinkish red, yellow and bordering on brown colouring, green hardly debatable.
+But seed production is being achieved from seasonal energy consumed, welcome rest hopefully soon will be surely deserved.
 The wait is on for winter rain and vigorous new green leaves to drive up the next flower stem.

 The Afrikaans common name of skraalplakkie holds some descriptive interest.
 Skraal means lean, which makes sense from the thinly succulent leaf appearance.
-Plakkie, may be translated as small slab, also referring to the leaf shape.
-It is a colloquial name for Cotyledon and Crassula leaves, so far defying a satisfactory rendition in English.
-Local children sometimes pick plakkie leaves to use as toys (Bond and Goldblatt, 1984; Mustart, et al, 1997; Vlok and Schutte-Vlok, 2010).
+Plakkie, may be translated as small slab or paddle, also referring to the leaf shape.
+(Plakkie is a colloquial name for Cotyledon, Kalanchoe and Crassula leaves, so far eluding a satisfactory equivalent in English.)
+Local children sometimes pick plakkie leaves to use as toys (Vlok and Schutte-Vlok, 2015; Mustart, et al, 1997; Bond and Goldblatt, 1984; iNaturalist; http://redlist.sanbi.org).